nstockton/tintin-mume/README.md

 ```
 ### Path Walker
 ```
 p [direction] - If you are are on a road, will start following the road in the given direction using the '=' signs around road exits in the exits line.
-The script will stop walking if there are more then 1 possible road out of the room, not including the direction you came from (I.E. a junction). pp - If you are currently following a road, will stop following it.
+The script will stop walking if there are more then 1 possible roads out of the room, not including the direction you came from (I.E. a junction). pp - If you are currently following a road, will stop following it.
 ```
 ### Reenter